somenath203/tomato-leaf-disease-classification-ten-classes/README.md

 ## Warning

-While the model of this project can classify the tomato leaf disease correctly, but in some cases, the models may misclassify disease or fail to detect them altogether, therefore, it is strongly advised not to rely solely on the output of this model.
+While the models are able to classify the tomato leaf disease accurately, in some cases, they may misclassify the disease or fail to detect it altogether.
+Therefore, it is strongly advised not to rely solely on the output of these models.